CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/personalization.md

 ### AND and OR operators

 If you are writing conditional blocks, you will sometimes find yourself ending up with blocks that become too long or complex.
-To shorten long or more complex conditional blocks you can use multiple statements into one single `{if}` block using the `AND` and/or `OR`
+To shorten long or more complex conditional blocks, you can put multiple statements in one single `{if}` block using the `AND` and/or `OR`
 operators:

 ```{if $a >= $b AND $b <= $c}true{else}false{/if}```